Powered by Smartsupp

 Importing Product Variations

-Variable products (products with multiple options like sizes, colors, or materials) require special CSV formatting.
+Variable products require special CSV formatting.
 Here's how to set them up correctly.

 Step 1: Create Parent Product